lmbelo/MinIO4Delphi/README.md

 ### Usage

-Create the connection info in the same manner as you create the [Amazon connection info](https://docwiki.embarcadero.com/Libraries/Alexandria/en/Data.Cloud.AmazonAPI.TAmazonConnectionInfo):
+Create the MinIO connection info in the same manner as you create the [Amazon connection info](https://docwiki.embarcadero.com/Libraries/Alexandria/en/Data.Cloud.AmazonAPI.TAmazonConnectionInfo):

 ```
 var